lechatthecat/JavaChatSpa/README.md

 (Use "$ npm run production" for production.)
 ```

+And complete other necessary information in the application.properties.
 Now the app should work.
 If you are using vscode, press on F5 in vscode after wring launch.json as follows:

 ```json